superlj666/CSKN/README.md

 ## Convolutional Spectral Kernel Learning with Generalization Guarantees

 ## Intro
-This repository provides the code used to run the experiments of the paper "Convolutional Spectral Kernel Learning with Generalization Guarantees".
+This repository provides the code to conduct the experiments of the paper "Convolutional Spectral Kernel Learning with Generalization Guarantees".
 ## Environments
 - Python 3.7.4
 - Pytorch 1.10.0